 ✔ Favourite area to stay for a quieter stay slightly outside of the tourist centre

-Outside of getting close to Hongdae, consider staying in Mapo-gu for good value accommodation in a relatively quiet district.
+Outside of getting close to this chilled out district, consider staying in Mapo-gu for good value accommodation in a relatively quiet district.
 Transportation connections to the core of Seoul are great, too.

-All of Seoul’s most popular A-list tourist attractions are a short metro ride away making Mapo-gu a great choice for where to stay in Seoul.
+All of Seoul’s most popular A-list tourist attractions are a short metro ride away from Mapo-gu.

-Attractions in Mapo-gu: Hongdae, World Cup Stadium, Modern Design Museum, Love Museum, Trickeye Museum, Sky Park
+Attractions in Mapo-gu: World Cup Stadium, Modern Design Museum, Love Museum, Trickeye Museum, Sky Park

 Recommended hotels in Mapo-gu